-You must look for work each week unless the department clearly tells you that your work search is “waived” and that you do not have to look for work.
+You are required to perform at least four work search actions each week unless the department clearly tells you that your work search is “waived” and that you do not have to look for work.

 In some cases, you will not have to look for work if you are working part-time.
 Do not stop looking for work just because you start working part-time.
 Call a Claims Specialist to find out if your part-time work allows us to waive your work search.

 If you do not make an adequate search for work, you may lose benefits.

 If applying for Wisconsin UI Benefits from another state and Wisconsin tells you to register for work or report in person, you should go to the public employment office nearest your home.